sethlivingston/frontend-architecture/README.md

 Let's start with the two principles that underly all best practices in software development: high cohesion and low coupling.

-Note: We use the phrase **code constructs** in this guide to succinctly describe functions, classes, components, and packages/modules.
+**Note 3.a**: We use the phrase <u>code constructs</u> in this guide to succinctly describe functions, methods, classes, components, packages, and modules.

 ### 3.1.
 Principle: high cohesion